-Pollard has two reportable segments: Instant ticket and Diamond Game, which are Pollard's strategic business units.
+Pollard has two reportable segments, Instant ticket and Diamond Game, which are Pollard's strategic business units.
 The strategic business units offer different products and services, and are managed separately.
 For each of the strategic business units, Pollard's Co-CEO's review internal management reports on a monthly basis.
-The Diamond Game segment was acquired August 3, 2017, therefore in the three months ended March 31, 2017, Pollard had only one segment.
+The Diamond Game segment was acquired August 3, 2017, therefore, for a portion of the three and nine month periods ended September 30, 2017, Pollard had only one segment.